• Ntc

 What can be done to encourage users to switch to 4G?

 To encourage users (on 2G feature phones) to switch to 4G, Telcos can bring 4G VoLTE phones at affordable rates.
 This could be cheaper smartphones or even affordable feature phones supporting 4G VoLTE (at nearly the same price as that of 2G feature phones).
 The government can also play a significant role in this.
-As 5G is launching soon in Nepal, with Ntc planning for commercial 5G network, it’s vital that some steps are taken to democratize newer technologies.
-The telcos need support of the regulator for which the regulator can even ban the import of 2G or 3G (non-VoLTE) phones to help create a 4G ecosystem.
+As 5G is launching soon in Nepal, with Ntc planning for a commercial 5G network, it’s vital that some steps are taken to democratize newer technologies.
+The telcos need support of the regulator, for which the regulator can even bar the import of 2G or 3G (non-VoLTE) phones to help create a 4G ecosystem.

 Check out: Factors affecting 4G speed in Nepal

 The world is moving towards 5G and 5G Advanced.
-Some countries have already stepped-up efforts for 6G standards.
+Some countries have already stepped up efforts for 6G standards.
 Even the neighboring country India’s Bharat 6G Alliance and TSDSI have entered collaboration for 6G standards, while South Korea, China, and others are targeting to launch 6G around 2030.
 The fact that Nepal still holds on to 2G is an unflattering reality.

 Do you still use 2G?
-Is it because of the lack of 4G availability or is it related to any device issue?
+Is it because of the lack of 4G availability, or is it related to any device issue?
 Don’t forget to share your feedback in our comment section down below.

 Follow us on Facebook, Twitter, and Viber to get the latest news, and information about Nepal Telecom, Ncell, Smart Cell, ISPs, mobile apps, and phones in Nepal.